liuwd15/scRIN/README.md

 ﻿# Documentation
-This program calculates KS, TIN and some other metrics for each transcript in BED file.
+This program measures the mRNA integrity of samples and gene models.

-## Requirements:
+## Requirements
 You have to install or update some python packages before running this program. python >= 2.7 matplotlib >= 2.2.0